-If you are willing to accept-based on that solid data-that Vanguard has achieved both commercial success (asset growth and market share) and artistic success (superior performance and low costs), you must wonder why, after nearly 35 years of existence, no other firm has elected to emulate our shareholder-oriented structure.
-(A particularly ironic outcome, since I chose the name Vanguard in part because of its conventional definition as "leader in a new trend.")
-The answer, I think, can be expressed succinctly: under our at-cost structure, all of the darned profits go to the fund shareholders, not to the managers, resolving the transcendent conflict of interest of the mutual fund industry.
+If you are willing to accept-based on these data-that Vanguard has achieved both commercial success (asset growth and market share) and artistic success (superior performance and low costs), you must wonder why, after 35 years of existence, no other firm has elected to emulate our shareholder-oriented structure.
+(A particularly ironic outcome, as I chose the name Vanguard in part because of its conventional definition as "leader in a new trend.")
+The answer, I think, can be expressed succinctly: under our atcost structure, all of the profits go to the fund shareholders, not to the managers, resolving the transcendent conflict of interest of the mutual fund industry.
 In any event, the leader, as it were, has yet to find its first follower.